General terms and conditions of sale

 Before submitting the order and making their payment by clicking on “CHECKOUT,” the Customer is first given the chance to review the details of the order and correct any mistakes by going back to their shopping cart.

-The Customer must then check the box next to the message, “I have read and agree to the General Terms of Sale,” to confirm the order and choose their payment method on the same page.
+The Customer must then check the box next to the message, “I have read and accepted the terms and conditions,” to confirm the order and choose their payment method on the same page.

 The sale will only be considered as concluded when BONPOINT sends the Customer an order confirmation email.